 2. Wear your helmet

-Your safety is paramount on all of our rafting trips, which means that you always have to wear protective equipment, including helmets!
-There are many submerged rocks, logs and branches that aren’t visible from your sitting position in the boat, and hitting your head against these if you fall in is an experience we want to avoid!
-Keep your helmet on at all times and minimize your risk of injury.
+Your safety is paramount on all of our rafting trips, which means that you always have to wear protective equipment, including helmets.
+There are many submerged rocks, logs and branches that aren’t visible from your sitting position in the boat, and hitting your head against these if you fall in is an experience we want to avoid.
+Keep your helmet on at all times and minimise your risk of injury.

 3. Don’t take your valuables